keanteng/wqd7007/lab_3_2.md

 ## Bug Fixes

-- Typo `locahost` should be modified to `localhost` at `yarn-site.xml` as it will result in an empty and accesible node to be called
+- Typo `locahost` should be modified to `localhost` at `yarn-site.xml` as it will result in an empty and inaccesible node to be called
 - `namenode` not starting or `resource-manager` not appearing in `sudo jps` is detected.
 To resolve we need to restart everything via:
 ```bash
 hadoop/sbin/start-all.sh